 In the recent past, zoonotic pathogens have been responsible for the majority of the emerging disease events and the diseases they can cause have the potential for significant morbidity and mortality in animals and humans.

+The Centre has been excelling in the last decades for its commitment in establishing and maintaining scientific networks for the early diagnosis and research on pathogens that may emerge from the animal reservoir.
 The synergic collaboration between human and veterinary medicine, as well as scientific and technical cooperation programmes, promoting interdisciplinary synergies, networks and data sharing on the research, prevention and control of emerging and re-emerging zoonoses have been all strategic activities of the Centre.

 Activities and services

-The Centre is firmly committed to work as part of a wider network with other OIE Collaborating Centers, especially those working in the topic of zoonoses.The Centre’s experts are leading and active researchers helping the Collaborating Centre to provide scientific and technical assistance and expert advice on topics linked to diagnosis, surveillance and control of the viral zoonotic diseases.
+The Centre is firmly committed to work as part of a wider network with other WOAH Collaborating Centers, especially those working in the topic of zoonoses.The Centre’s experts are leading and active researchers helping the Collaborating Centre to provide scientific and technical assistance and expert advice on topics linked to diagnosis, surveillance and control of the zoonotic diseases.

-They also provide scientific and technical training for veterinaries, technicians and students, and coordinate scientific activities in collaboration with other laboratories or organizations to strengthen their capacity in the field of viral zoonotic diseases.
+They also provide scientific and technical training for veterinaries, technicians and students, and coordinate scientific activities in collaboration with other laboratories or organizations to strengthen their capacity in the field of zoonotic diseases.

-Mandate of the OIE Collaborating Centre
+Mandate of the WOAH Collaborating Centre

 - To propose or develop methods and procedures that facilitate harmonisation of international standards and guidelines applicable to the designated specialty